mykaarma/customer-api-examples/python/same-customer-multiple-stores/Readme.md

 - `customer.update`, at the department level.

 # Authentication
-- save creds in mkauth.py (created by making a copy of mkauth.api.sample).
+- save creds in mkauth.py (created by making a copy of mkauth.py.sample).
 Do NOT commit this file.

 # How to run
 ```